Funkabwehr: VHF Signals Monitoring Company

-General Operations of the VHF Company
+General operations of the VHF Company

-The VHF Signals Monitoring Company differed in operation and technique from the HF Signals Monitoring Company, as Very high frequency (VHF) waves propagated differently from High frequency waves.
+The VHF Signals Monitoring Company differed in operation and technique from the HF Signals Monitoring Company, as Very High Frequency (VHF) waves propagated differently from High Frequency waves.
 The existence of a Skywave was irrelevant to the problem of interception and DF in the case of VHF, as the work concerned itself exclusively with the quasi-optical waves which radiate from the source according to line-of-site.
 Radio waves in the VHF band propagate mainly by line-of-sight and ground-bounce paths.
-The definition of VHF meant Wavelengths between 1 metre and 10 metres, at a frequency of between 30 MHz to 300 MHz.
-However, the Funkabwehr often ran transceivers that passed the 10 metres limit by as much as 2 metres.
-It was known by the Funkabwehr that the shorter the wavelength the more the wave behaviour resembles that of Light in the matter of Electromagnetic radiation.
+The definition of VHF meant wavelengths between 1 metre and 10 metres, at a frequency of between 30 MHz to 300 MHz.
+However, the Funkabwehr often ran transceivers that passed the 10-metre limit by as much as 2 metres.
+It was known by the Funkabwehr that the shorter the wavelength, the more the wave behaviour resembles that of visible light in the manner of electromagnetic radiation.

-As there had to be a direct Line-of-sight between the control station and agent station, the following conditions could be expected in a VHF agent operation:
+As there had to be a direct line-of-sight between the control station and agent station, the following conditions could be expected in a VHF agent operation: